Tower Gaps in Multicolour Ramsey Numbers: Ramsey Theory of Sequences

 With the aforementioned applications to hypergraph Ramsey theory in mind, we introduce ``max-induced" subsequences.
 We say $(a_{i_1},a_{i_2},\ldots,a_{i_t})$ with $i_1<i_2<\dots <i_t$ is a \textit{max-induced subsequence} of $(a_1,a_2,\ldots, a_m)$ if the maximum of $(a_{i_j},a_{i_j+1},\ldots, a_{i_{j+1}})$ is attained at $a_{i_j}$ or $a_{i_{j+1}}$, i.e. at the left or right extreme, for all $1 \leq j < t$.
-We say a sequence $S$ contains a \textit{max-induced pattern} $P$ if there is a max-induced subsequence of $S$ which has pattern $P$, and a family of sequences $\cF$ has the \textit{max-induced Erd\H{o}s-Hajnal} property with exponent $c(\cF)$ if every sequence $S$ that avoids all members of $\cF$ as a max-induced subsequence has a homogeneous max-induced subsequence of order $|S|^{c(\cF)}$, where $|S|$ denotes the length of the sequence.
+We say a sequence $S$ contains a \textit{max-induced pattern} $P$ if there is a max-induced subsequence of $S$ which has pattern $P$, and a family of sequences $\cF$ has the \textit{max-induced Erd\H{o}s-Hajnal} property with exponent $c(\cF)$ if any sequence $S$ that avoids every member of $\cF$ as a max-induced subsequence has a monotonic max-induced subsequence of order $|S|^{c(\cF)}$, where $|S|$ denotes the length of the sequence.
 We are able to characterize the families with this property.

 The following fact, whose short proof can be found in Section~\ref{sec:app}, relates the max-induced property to our original motivation: \begin{claim} Suppose $v_1 < v_2 < \dots < v_{\ell+1}$ are vectors in $\{0,1\}^m$ and let $\delta_i = \delta(v_i, v_{i+1})$.
 If $(\gd_{i_1},\ldots, \gd_{i_k})$ is a max-induced subsequence of $(\gd_1,\ldots,\gd_\ell)$, then there are $v_{j_1},\ldots, v_{j_{k+1}}$ such that $\gd(v_{j_s}, v_{j_{s+1}}) = \gd_{i_s}$ for each $s\in[k]$. \end{claim}